Hallux valgus, the ganglion on the big toe: Conservative treatment or surgery?

 There are numerous bunion treatments.
 What treatment is appropriate for each patient, the orthopaedic surgeon will decide considering - among all other circumstances the degree of hallux valgus deformity, the existing co-morbidities and the patient's personal situation.
 The best treatment is, of course, prevention.

 - Pain killers such as Ibuprofen

 Through exercises that promote the free movement of the big toe in all directions, the emergence of hallux valgus can be effectively prevented.
-But very few conduct such preventive exercises from the adolescence on.
+But very few conduct such preventive exercises from adolescence on.
 If the bunion only occurred once, conservative therapies may only alleviate the symptoms: A provision of hallux valgus is then no longer possible.

 Which treatments help in the early stages of hallux valgus?

 The hallux valgus splint can straighten the skewed toe. © Bauerfeind If hallux valgus is detected in the early stages, the orthopaedist can treat the deformity with conservative therapy.
-First and foremost, wearing flat shoes with ample room for the toes every day.
+First and foremost, wear flat shoes with ample room for the toes every day.

 For mild hallux valgus, treatment includes hallux valgus insoles, to support the front arch and to prevent splayfoot from progressing.